Can War be Justified?

 P2: Doing more good than harm is for the benefit of the majority.

-C: Therefore, anything that does more good than harm is justified.
+C: Therefore, anything which does more good than harm is justified.

 Benefit the Majority

 Premise one states that anything for the greater benefit of the majority is justified, choosing to side with that which benefits the many.
 Sometimes it is better for the majority to benefit even if it causes harm to the few.
-People are always going to be in harm’s way one way or another when people are looking to cause harm.
-However for people who want to intentionally harm the innocent, then going to war would have to be justified in order to stop those individuals.
+People are always going to be in harm’s way one way or another, when people are looking to cause harm.
+However, for people who want to intentionally harm the innocent, then going to war would have to be justified in order to stop those individuals.
+Unless the risk of a Nuclear retaliation, we must never enter a conflict against that enemy.
+This would be the reason we have yet in invade North Korea.

 Premise two states that doing more good than harm is for the benefit of the majority.
-If the majority benefit in an overall good, but causes harm to a few than it should be justified.
-Because less harm is good and anything that does more good to the majority means less harm.
+If the majority benefit is an overall good, but causes harm to a few, then it should be justified.
+Because less harm is always good and anything that does more good to the majority, means less harm to nearly everybody.
+To bad politicians and governments of other countries do not hold these same sentiments.
 Harm will come in one form or another and attempting to limit the overall effect of such harm sometimes is good, but it takes harm to prevent harm.
 Mainly the ending of such harm, such as when wars are fought to prevent people from intentional harm caused by others.

 Protecting the Innocent

-No person has the right to deprive others of their rights to be secure and safe from unnecessary harm.
-In the United States military there are guidelines that we follow during war collectively, called the Geneva Convention.
+No person has the right to deprive others of their rights to be secure and safe from unnecessary harm or suffering.
+In the United States military there are guidelines that are followed during war, collectively called the Geneva Conventions.
 “The Geneva Conventions and their Additional Protocols are international treaties that contain the most important rules limiting the barbarity of war.”

 Our job was to liberate the people of Marjah from the persecution and control of the Taliban regime.
-15,000 coalition forces converged on this farm village (that is about the size of Washington D.C.) on February 13, 2010 and we fought to free the people.
-Going to war to protect the innocent from harm, doing more good than harm.
+15,000 coalition forces converged on this farm village (that is about the size of Washington D.C.) on February 13, 2010 we fought to free the people.
+Going to war in order to protect the innocent from unnecessary suffering, doing more good than harm.

 I remember talking to some of the local children while I was there.
 As a squad leader it was part of my job to gather intel about the Taliban from the local children in order to locate the Taliban and rid them from the city.
 The children used to tell me what the Taliban would do to them and to this day it still keeps me up most nights.
-Knowing the horrible things man seems to be capable of, I feel in my heart that someone has to stand against such men to stop them from harming the innocent.
+Knowing the horrible things men seem to be capable of, I feel in my heart that someone has to stand against such men, to stop them from harming the innocent through any means necessary.

 Counter Argument 1